my kinder won,t charge keep saying battery is low be plug in all day

 The end result, the Kindle charging as it should.
 Hope this quick guide is useful to anyone else with the no charge problem, if you're at all handy with a solder iron this fix is not as hard as you would think.

-Thank you John Painter for this.
+Thank you John Painter for not charging.
 This nails it.
 My nephew and nieces begged me to fix their non-charging Kindle Fire.
 Knew it wasn't the charger since Amazon sent them a new one.
 At first, suspected it could possibly be a bad battery but something in my gut told me it was the micro USB adaptor and found this guide.
 Boom.
 Once I figured this out, I text messaged my oldest niece and asked if any of them dropped the Kindle and she said her youngest brother got scared once and threw the Kindle on the ground.
 The mystery was solved and now we can fix it.

 After I got the Kindle open, everything was moderately easy.
 Little hiccups here and there but very intuitive.
 Obviously, you will need the iFixit standard tool kit to get down to the broken micro USB connector.
 Never a fan of prying off a lithium battery that is glued.
 I'm always scared that I will puncture the battery and it will explode in my face based on the warning labels.
 Not sure if that would happen but in my head that is how the movie plays out.